OWASP/CheatSheetSeries/cheatsheets/SQL_Injection_Prevention_Cheat_Sheet.md

 As an example, a login page requires read access to the username and password fields of a table, but no write access of any form (no insert, update, or delete).
 However, the sign-up page certainly requires insert privilege to that table; this restriction can only be enforced if these web apps use different DB users to connect to the database.

-#### Views
+#### Enhancing Least Privilege with SQL Views

 You can use SQL views to further increase the granularity of access by limiting the read access to specific fields of a table or joins of tables.
+It could have additional benefits.
-It could potentially have additional benefits: for example, suppose that the system is required (perhaps due to some specific legal requirements) to store the passwords of the users, instead of salted-hashed passwords.

-The designer could use views to compensate for this limitation; revoke all access to the table (from all DB users except the owner/admin) and create a view that outputs the hash of the password field and not the field itself.
+For example, if the system is required (perhaps due to some specific legal requirements) to store the passwords of the users, instead of salted-hashed passwords, the designer could use views to compensate for this limitation.
+They could revoke all access to the table (from all DB users except the owner/admin) and create a view that outputs the hash of the password field and not the field itself.

 Any SQL injection attack that succeeds in stealing DB information will be restricted to stealing the hash of the passwords (could even be a keyed hash), since no DB user for any of the web applications has access to the table itself.

 ### Allow-list Input Validation